rgravina/tddtris/Readme.md

 `AppDelegate.swift` instantiates all the dependencies required to begin the game.

 * `SpriteKitGameView` - contains the `SKView` and `SKScene` required to display a Sprite Kit scene.
-* `DefaultActionSelector` - a factory for an appropriate action based on the game state.
 * `DefaultTetrominoGenerator` - generates a random tetromino.
+* `DefaultActionSelector` - a factory which takes in dependencies needed to handle actions (the game view, a tetromino generator) and generates an an action object.
 * `DefaultTickHandler` - handles the 'tick' of the game.
 * `DefaultTimeKeeper` - keeps track of the last tick time.
 * `GameLauncher` - sets `DefaultTickHandler` as the delegate to handle game ticks and gets the game started.